pedroka-dev/Sudoku-Validator/README.md

 # Sudoku-Validator
 A console application that says if string is a valid Sudoku

-1 - What is Sudoku?
+# What is a Sudoku?

 The Sudoku grid is a 9x9 matrix of integers.
 For it to be a valid solution, each row and column must contain all numbers from 1 to 9.
 Additionally, if we divide the matrix into nine 3x3 regions, each of these regions must also contain the numbers from 1 to 9.
 The example below shows a grid that is a valid Sudoku solution.

-2 - Example:
+# Example

 The input consists of several matrices.
 Each matrix is given in 9 lines, where each line contains 9 integers.
 Your program should print "SIM" if the matrix is a valid Sudoku solution, and "NAO" otherwise.
 Input: